Home of the Underdogs

 Pitfall II is a superb fanmade Windows remake of Activision's classic action game designed by the now-legendary David Crane.
 The game takes the original frantic jump 'n run action, but propels it to a whole new level by increasing the "adventure" part of "arcade adventure" by a considerable margin.
 Since this is a very faithful remake of the Atari original (down to the pixellated creatures), Andrew Schultz' excellent review of the Atari 2600 version at GameFAQs should be enough to convince arcade fans to try it out:

 This game actually has fewer rooms than Pitfall.
-However, since they connect two-dimensionally, there are more possibilities for the rooms, and the background changes between rooms, they seem like more.
-Pitfall II also is more lenient if you run into a monster; Pitfall gave three lives, but Pitfall II simply subtracts points(there are crosses in the game that, when you walk over them, are where Harry is transported when killed.
-The farther he returns, the more points you lose, and they are nice checkpoints to establish how far you've gotten,) unless you are down to zero.
-This takes some of the pressure off you and leaves you free to think--although if you know how to control Harry, you can really pile up a high score.
-Other than that, scoring is simple--shiny gold bars are 5000 and special treasures are even more.
+However, since they connect two-dimensionally, there are more permutations, and the background changes between rooms, so they seem more numerous.
+Pitfall II also is more lenient if you run into a monster; Pitfall gave three lives, but Pitfall II simply subtracts points and sends you back some ways.
+This takes some of the pressure off.

 Reviewed by: Underdogs